Illinois Central 201: Service

-201 was one of several 2-4-4T locomotives built for commuter service between the edge of the Chicago Loop and the South suburbs (now part of the Metra Electric District).
+No. 201 was one of several 2-4-4T locomotives built for commuter service between the edge of the Chicago Loop and the South suburbs (now part of the Metra Electric District).

 Preservation

-1401 was retired in 1926 when the IC electrified the route.
-The rest of the fleet retired in 1935 from yard service; some were sold to other railroads. in 1934, it was renumbered back into 201 where it took part at the Chicago Worlds Fair for many years until 1949.
+No. 1401 was retired in November 1928 when the IC electrified the route.
+The rest of the fleet retired in 1935 from yard service; some were sold to other railroads.
+In 1934, it was renumbered back to No. 201 where it took part at the Chicago Worlds Fair and the Chicago Railroad Fair in 1948-49.
 In 1975, the locomotive was sold to a private owner and displayed in front of the depot in Owatonna, Minnesota.
-It was donated to the Illinois Railway Museum in 2002.
+It was later donated to the Illinois Railway Museum in 2002.